 Marie, has now launched her own company in London and Paris specialised in Storytelling, Podcasting and Coaching.

-Head of content and digital
+Head of Museum, Gallery and Archives

 Head of content

 O2 (Telefónica UK)